skydiver/october-plugin-forms/.github/ISSUE_TEMPLATE/issue-template.md

 ---
-name: Issue template
+name: Bug report
-about: Notes before opening an issue
-title: ''
-labels: ''
-assignees: ''
+about: Create a bug report for Magic Forms

 ---

-Use issues to report errors / bugs.
+Use issues to report errors / bugs only.

 Do you have questions?
 * Read the [docs](https://skydiver.github.io/october-plugin-forms/docs/introduction/)